aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/matrix-manipulation-procedures.rst

 .. rubric:: Alternative procedures

-An alternative approach to change the data of multiple columns or rows is using the *raw* procedures, of the ``GMP`` namespace, mentioned in :ref:`this table <table:gmp.rawproc>`.
+An alternative approach to change or retrieve the data of multiple columns or rows is using the *raw* procedures, of the ``GMP`` namespace, mentioned in :ref:`this table <table:gmp.rawproc>`.

+.. _GMP::Coefficient::GetRaw-LR:

 .. _GMP::Coefficient::SetRaw-LR: